Rogers Ridge

 Rogers Ridge, a wildland in the George Washington and Jefferson National Forests of western Virginia and the Cherokee National Forest of eastern Tennessee, has been recognized by the Wilderness Society as a special place worthy of protection from logging and road construction.
 The Wilderness Society has designated the area as a "Mountain Treasure".

-High grassy ridges offer views of mountain ranges to the north and south; balds on Rogers Ridge are among the most extensive in the Southern Appalachians; and Gentry Creek has 30-foot waterfalls that cascade over high rock walls to clear pools below.
-With few midstory trees, tall trees with lush ground vegetation combine to give the hiker an experience of a mystical, openwoods atmosphere.
+High grassy ridges offer views of mountain ranges to the north and south; balds on Rogers Ridge are among the most extensive in the Southern Appalachians; and Gentry Creek has 30-foot waterfalls that cascade over high rock walls to pools below.
+With few midstory trees, tall trees with ground vegetation combine to give the hiker an experience of an openwoods atmosphere.

 The area is part of the Mount Rogers Cluster.

 Location and access

 The area is located in the Appalachian Mountains of Southwestern Virginia and Eastern Tennessee, about 2 miles east of Laurel Bloomery, Tennessee and 4 miles southwest of Konnarock, Virginia.
 It is bounded by Gentry Creek Rd.
 (Forest Road 123) on the south, private lands to the west and east, and Va 726 on the north.